A Tutor's Perspective

 WHAT IS AMERICA READS?

 America Reads was started in 1996 by the Clinton Administration.
 BGSU has been coordinating its America Reads program since 1997.

-Marty Sears (Coordinator of Community Engagement Programs) is the head of the program, running it with the help of undergraduate and graduate students.
+All tutoring sessions are held virtually.
+Tutors will need their own computer with a camera and microphone, as well as access to a reliable internet connection to work as a tutor for America Reads.
 The format of sessions varies: tutors who work during the school day will receive pre-planned lessons prior to giving the session.
 The after-school sessions are more open-ended, including homework help and assistance in reading instruction.
 Lesson plans will not be provided for after-school sessions.

 - Federal Work-Study eligibility